 Derivatives are financial instruments whose values are based on the price movements of the underlying assets to which they are linked.
 Derivatives with positive values are reported on the asset side.
-All derivatives are valued at fair value under FRS 101 and MVBS with fair values obtained from quoted prices prevailing in active markets where available.
-Otherwise, valuation techniques including discounted cash flow analysis and option pricing are used to value the instruments.
-There is no difference between FRS 101 and MVBS.

-As at 31 December 2018 the Company held only short-dated FX forwards.
+All derivatives are valued at fair value under FRS 101 and MVBS with fair values obtained from quoted prices prevailing in active markets.
+As at 31 December 2019 the Company held only short-dated FX forwards.